Skip to main content

 When treatments are completed, you can mark treatments and the whole treatment plan as complete, in order to charge the patient.

-How do I add appointments to a treatment plan in Canada?
+How do I add appointments to a treatment plan?

 Did this answer your question?